appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     }
 }
 ```

-Let's check this example to bind a React component with the `results` property changes.
+Let's check this example to bind a React component with the `results` property change.

 ```js
 import React from 'react';